el-wittmer/dream/index.md

 ## About My Advisor

 <a href="https://cs.illinois.edu/about/people/faculty/chackoge">George Chacko</a> is a Research Associate Professor of Computer Science at UIUC and Executive Director of Research Analytics at the Grainger College of Engineering.
 His research interests span novelty in science, research impact, knowledge diffusion, and the structure of research communities.
-More generally, research in scientometrics.
+More generally, his research involves scientometrics.

 ## About My Project